GRHS Students of the Week

 .

-Caroline Jorgensen and Nele Kohler were nominated as Students of the Week by GRHS Foreign Language Teacher Mr. Nick Hokanson.
+Robyn Bowles were nominated as Students of the Week by GRHS Math Teacher Mrs. Kelly Redmond.

-I would like to nominate Caroline Jorgensen and Nele Kohler as Students of the Week.
-These young ladies have come from very different educational systems than are in place in the United States.
-They have been able to adapt to a different language as they carry their full academic loads.
-They are flourishing in a different culture with different educational expectations.
-Their hard work and effort is paying off. “
+I would like to nominate Robyn Bowles for Wolf of the Week.
+Robyn is doubling up on math this year, but never falls behind.
+She is a hard worker and helps others.
+When I was gone she helped out the sub with roll and stepped in when other students needed help.
+She is a great student to have in class.”

 .